 | Fruit Skewers | Strawberries, melon, pineapple | Skewer and serve chilled |

-| Veggie Skewers | Cherry tomatoes, cucumber slices, bell pepper | Skewer and serve with dip on the side |
+| Veggie Skewers | Cherry tomatoes, slices of cucumber, pieces of bell pepper | Cube, skewer, and serve with dip on the side |

-| Brownie Bites | Precut brownies (store-bought or boxed mix) | Slice into bite-sized segments for easy sharing |
+| Brownie Bites | Precut brownies (store-bought or boxed mix) | Cut into small portions for easy sharing |

-| Cookies | Chocolate chip cookies, oatmeal raisin cookies, or store-bought dough | Bake and serve or bring pre-baked cookies |
+| Cookies | Chocolate chip cookies, oatmeal raisin cookies, or store-bought dough | Bake and bring to bake or serve non-baked cookies |

 Beverages that Refresh